 On your walk back to the village, there are plenty of places that will make you want to stop and take even more pictures.

 This is a must for any hilltop village.
 Just keep wandering and finding new alleyways and narrow streets until you’ve visited the whole village!
-The photo below is of Place Lascaris or Place du Mont-Agel and is one of the most beautiful areas of the town.
+The photo below is of Place Lascaris or Place du Mont-Agel which is one of the most beautiful areas of the town.

 The Hotel de Ville (which is not a hotel!
-In French, this means “City Hall) is definitely a place you don’t want to miss.
+In French, this means “City Hall”) is definitely a place you don’t want to miss.

 Fun Fact About Peille: You might notice that some of the signs aren’t in French or Italian.
 They are actually written in Occitan!
 It’s a dying language spoken in Southern France, Italy, and Spain and is split into many different dialects.

-Grab a snack or lunch
+Grab a Snack or Some Lunch

 Although we brought our own lunch and snacks since we weren’t sure if anything would be open on a Sunday (and we’re a bit crazy about saving money while traveling!), there were a few restaurants and cafes open throughout the town.